 The fingerprint takes about a second to respond, so no delays there.
-It’s good for a domestic, low risk situation where no one is likely to try to break into it.
+It’s also good for a domestic, low-risk situation where no one is likely to try to break into it.
 I’m a fan.

-This isn’t a million miles away from the Sentry Safe above.
+This safe’s features aren’t a million miles away from the Sentry Safe above.
 It’s actually a similar design, although a little smaller.
 However, it is more sophisticated.
 Instead of only being able to store 4 fingerprints, you can store up to 20.
-It has a rechargeable lithium-ion battery which lasts for four months on a 2.5 hour charge reliably.
-Moreover, it is better built with stronger steel (16 gauge).
+It also has a rechargeable lithium-ion battery which lasts for four months on a 2.5-hour charge reliably.
+Moreover, Vaultek built this safe with stronger steel (16 gauge).

 It goes a step further, however.
-It includes a mobile application which enables you to monitor the safe.
-You can unlock the safe remotely, review battery life, and review a log of when the safe was opened and by whom.
+It includes a mobile application that enables you to monitor the safe.
+Furthemore, you can also unlock the safe remotely, review battery life, and review a log of when someone else opened the safe.

 - Mountable: great for a drawer, wall or bedside table

 - Steel Construction: 16 gauge and also powder coated to prevent corrosion

 - Multiple access: store up to 20 fingerprints